microconfig/microconfig/README.md

 Of course, you can separate a group of settings by an empty line.
 But we can make it more readable and understandable.

 # Better config structure using #include
 Our services have a common configuration for service-discovery and database.
-To make it easy to understand the service's dependencies, let’s create folders for service-discovery-client and oracle-client and specify links to these dependencies from core services.
+To make it easy to understand the service's dependencies, let’s create folders for service-discovery-client and oracle-client and specify links to these dependencies from the core services.

 ```
 repo